Losing A Loved One From Asbestos-Related Illness

 - AuthorJCP Solicitors

-If you lose a loved one from an asbestos-related disease, as well as the emotional suffering, you may also be suffering financially.
+If you lose a loved one from an asbestos-related disease, as well as emotional suffering, you may also be suffering financially.
 You may be thinking about making a claim but are unsure where to start.
-Even if you think that a claim may be unlikely, it is always worth speaking with a legal expert who specialises in Asbestos as every situation can be different.
+Even if you think that a claim may be unlikely, it is always worth speaking with a legal expert as every situation can be different.

 Any claim would need to be brought by the executors or administrators of the person’s estate, who are named in his Will.
 If there is no Will, the law indicates who can be the administrators of the estate - usually the next of kin.